 glancing blue eyes with painted upper lashes and a red painted

-Dolls have their clothing stapled to the body, came in elaborate
+Dolls have clothing stapled to the body, came in elaborate

 formals, dressed in International costumes, as a personality or even

 dressed for an occupation.
-Thousands of these inexpensive dolls were sold to decorate a bedroom
+Thousands of these small inexpensive dolls were sold to decorate a bedroom

 shelf and many dolls are found today in all original clothing, as it is

-Junel Novelty Company made similar 11" dolls with side
+Junel Novelty Company made similar 11" dolls with painted side

-glancing painted eyes, dolls also are unmarked, clothing is not stapled
+glancing eyes, dolls are also unmarked, clothing is sewn, not stapled

 bodies and Madame